 The narrow scope of the CSC, as contained in the Charter, should NOT be expanded

-selection criteria and process for members and liaisons should be maintained, However the criteria for appointment by the ccNSO and RySG should be clarified.
+Membership and liaisons selection process and criteria should be maintained.
+However the criteria for appointment by the ccNSO and RySG should be clarified.

 Regular meetings should be maintained report to the community on a monthly basis.
+[Alt wording: The CSC should maintain a monthly review of PTI performance reports and provide feedback to the [customer?] community.]

-Regular face-to-face updates to be changed from no less than three per year to at least twice per year.
+Regular face-to-face updates to be changed from no less than three per year to at least twice per year to fit the ICANN meeting structure.

 The Charter includes a provision for the CSC or PTI to request a review or change to service level targets.
 The SLE change procedure needs to be detailed (and linked to the charter) for consideration as part of this review.

-The Remedial Action Procedure should be developed and linked to the charter, taking into account the ICANN Bylaws and current charter.
+The Remedial Action Procedure should be developed and linked to the charter, taking into account the ICANN Bylaws and the current charter.

+There should be a clear mechanism for the CSC and the PTI to discuss ways to enhance the provision of IANA’s operational services to meet changing technological environments and future planning etc.

 In addition, the Review Team has found that:

+The IANA Functions Operator, PTI or any successor organisation, needs to be required to work with CSC.

 Clarification of the roles and responsibilities of the CSC vis-a-vis PTI, the PTI Board of Directors, ICANN Org, and the ICANN Board of Directors would be beneficial for the functioning of the CSC

 Within one year ( 2018) the CSC will be subject to 3 reviews: this CSC charter review, which started in October 2017, and the first CSC Effectiveness and first IANA Function Review process.
 Avoiding overlap and creating synergies would be beneficial for all stakeholders involved in these reviews.